Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 Bobber doggin is also very easy to set up and very easy for the beginner angler compared to the traditional side drifting method or float fishing method.

-This is where you cast at a 45-degree angle upstream and then walk down the bank as your rig begins to drift.
-In the best-case scenario, your bobber will be upstream of you as you move along.
+To do it, I cast at a 45-degree angle upstream and then walk down the bank as the rig begins to drift.
+The bobber will be upstream or downstream of you as you move along.
 You also won’t be casting and recasting as often if you walk with your bobber.

 You really don’t need to do anything else which is why this method is so easy.
 In fact, you don’t even need to walk along with the bobber.
 You can simply cast it out and let it go.

-If the bobber gets too far downriver from you it’s hard to keep the line belly below the bobber.
+If the bobber gets too far downriver from you it’s hard to keep the line belly below the bobber so angler migh choose to walk with the bobber..

 Bobber Doggin Vs Float Fishing